Bartleby (2001 film): Plot

-While driving to work one day, the unnamed manager of a public records office (hereafter referred to as the Boss) sees a man standing on an overpass.
-The Boss's office is in a building on top of a large hill completely inaccessible by foot, and he employs three people: Ernest, an overweight and neurotic klutz; Rocky, who dresses and acts like a stereotypical mobster; and Vivian, his verbose, flirtatious, and bluntly honest receptionist.
-To help with an expected increase in workload, the Boss posts a job opening for a fourth employee, but the only person who applies is the man from the overpass, the titular Bartleby.
+While driving to work one day, the manager of a public records office (never addressed by name and hereafter referred to as the Boss) sees a man standing on an overpass.
+The Boss's office is in a building on top of a large hill completely inaccessible by foot, and he employs three people: Ernest, an overweight and neurotic klutz; Rocky, who dresses and acts like a mobster; and Vivian, his verbose, flirtatious, and bluntly honest receptionist.
+To help with an upcoming increase in workload, the Boss posts a job opening for a fourth employee, but the only person who applies is the man from the overpass, the titular Bartleby.

 Bartleby explains in his interview that he worked at a dead letter office for eight years until the office moved but otherwise gives vague answers to the Boss's questions.
 Bartleby's quiet and off-kilter demeanor unsettles the Boss, but with no other options, he hires him.
 Bartleby is initially a model employee and boon to the office, getting a week's worth of work done in only a few days.
 But when asked to help verify important documents, Bartleby refuses, responding with what becomes his answer to virtually every request: "I would prefer not to."
 To the staff's dismay and irritation, Bartleby refuses to do anything except his sole task of filing away documents and spends long periods of time staring at a vent above his desk that vibrates loudly.
 When the Boss brings a date to the office after hours, Bartleby walks in on them, leading the Boss to discover that he has begun living there.

 The Boss makes several attempts to reason with Bartleby and learn about him, wondering what sort of life he must lead; he also realizes he and the staff have started frequently using the word "prefer" in their vocabularies.
 Bartleby soon refuses to do any more filing, now doing nothing at all and claiming that he has "given up working", so the Boss fires Bartleby and gives him until Friday night to leave the office.
-When the Boss returns on Monday morning, he finds that Bartleby has not left, and tensions start to rise as one of the Boss's associates wonder why Bartleby is at the office but doesn't appear to do any work.
-Understanding the threat to his reputation and that Bartleby must go, but unable to evict him without proper cause, the Boss moves his office to another building upon realizing that Bartleby's previous employers moved to get rid of him.
-Before he departs, the Boss gives Bartleby a letter of recommendation while a repairman removes a dead bird from the vent above Bartleby's desk.
+When the Boss returns on Monday morning, he finds that Bartleby has not left, and tensions start to rise as one of the Boss's associates catches the staff bullying Bartleby and wonders why he doesn't appear to do any work.
+Understanding the threat to his reputation but unable to evict Bartleby without proper cause, the Boss moves his office to another building upon realizing that Bartleby's previous employers moved to get rid of him.
+Before he departs, the Boss gives Bartleby a letter of recommendation to help him find a new job while a repairman removes a dead bird from the vent above Bartleby's desk.